How to Read Solo-Mining Statistics

 In true-solo mining, your chance of finding a block in a given stretch of time depends on one thing: your total hashrate — how many hashes per second your hardware computes.
 A block is found when one of your miners produces a hash below the network target, a check that has nothing to do with how many worker names you use, which port you connect on, or what share difficulty the pool sets for you.

-For scale, 100 TH/s (one S19-class miner) averages about 180 years to a block at today's network difficulty; the whole SoloLuck pool at ~28.5 TH/s averages around 640 years.
+For scale, at recent network difficulty a single ~100 TH/s machine averages on the order of a century-plus to a block.
 Those are memoryless averages, not countdowns — you could hit tomorrow or never, and variance for small miners is enormous.
 Naming changes none of it.

 What grouping under one address gives you